 It also provides the assurance of legal and regulatory compliance, enabling lenders to securely manage digital assets throughout their entire post-execution lifecycle through an electronic collateral control agreement (ECCA).

 This advanced process will offer centralized data management across an entire portfolio, allowing automotive professionals to view metadata across various origination channels and asset classes.

-It will help to control and track access, manage status changes, and transfer control of digital documents while utilizing sophisticated granular controls and permissions to allow for departmental separation and visibility.
-All of this will result in improved speed and process efficiency, and for lenders particularly, it will free up capital through syndication, sale, or securitization.
+What’s more, it will help to control and track access, manage status changes, and transfer control of digital documents while utilizing sophisticated granular controls and permissions to allow for departmental separation and visibility.
+All of this will result in improved speed and process efficiency, and for lenders particularly it will free up capital through syndication, sale, or securitization.